 We're not only creating tons of files, we're creating huge files in the form of images, video and audio content.
 So, lots and lots of files, including some truly big files, add up to the essentially unchecked consumption of expensive and hard-to-manage IT infrastructure.

 This brings me to the next big problem with file content: How we store it.
-A great deal of file content gets parked on NAS storage systems and although
+A great deal of file content gets parked on NAS storage systems and although there's great value in those systems, they create problems for storage and IT managers.
+For one, there are only a few vendors that provide enterprise-class NAS products, so users have a limited number of options to choose from.
+Clearly, having more viable products in the market would foster more competition, cost effectiveness and innovation.

 I've been talking with some big NAS shops lately, and one of their biggest challenges is NAS migration.
 Companies with hundreds of terabytes or petabytes of NAS file content feel like they're essentially tethered to specific NAS devices because the complexity of moving that data is often perceived as an insurmountable challenge or at least far more trouble than it's worth.
 One user told me he felt he was being perpetually held for ransom by his NAS storage.